johanrong/morelia/README.md

 # morelia
-- made in about a week, so it's just as good as javascript
+- made in a week so it's basically as good as javascript

 ## Prerequisites
 - python3